Rabina Khan

-Rabina Khan (রবিনা খান; born 15 September 1972) is a Bangladeshi-born British writer, politician, former councillor for Shadwell and Cabinet Member for Housing in Tower Hamlets Council, community worker and author of Ayesha's Rainbow.
+Rabina Khan (রবিনা খান; born 15 September 1972) is a British writer, politician, former Cabinet Member for Housing and current councillor for Shadwell in Tower Hamlets Council, community worker and author of Ayesha's Rainbow.
 In 2015, she unsuccessfully contested the Tower Hamlets Mayoral Election.
 She was the leader of the People's Alliance of Tower Hamlets, but joined the Liberal Democrats on 29 August 2018.

 Early life

 Khan's father worked as a machine operator at Chatham Dockyards in Kent; he returned to Bangladesh to get married.
 Khan was born in Sylhet District, Bangladesh, and moved to England with her mother at the age of three.
 Khan grew up in Rochester, Kent.
 She is the eldest of five siblings, comprising one brother and three sisters.

 In 1992, at the age of 19, after completing her A-levels, Khan had an arranged marriage with trainee teacher Aminur Rashid Khan (born 1968), and moved to Tower Hamlets, London.
 At around the age of 22, Khan began wearing a hijab.